 On April 11, thousands of marchers with Democracy Spring will arrive in the nation’s capital.
-It’s expected to be the largest civil disobedience action in decades.
 “This is the beginning.”

 Frances Moore Lappé is perhaps best known for her best-selling book Diet for a Small Planet, which looked at the causes of world hunger—and offered a solution.
 But these days, she’s thinking more about ballots than beans.

 It’s not that she’s lost her passion for vegetables.
 It’s just that she’s come to believe that no amount of organizing can beat big agriculture—or any major industry, for that matter—unless the United States finds a way to get money out of politics.
 Democracy, she says, is the “mother of all issues.”

 So she was overjoyed, she says, to learn in the fall of 2015 that hundreds of people—the number has reached more than 2,000 since then—had pledged to engage in nonviolent civil disobedience over this very issue.
 She immediately joined up.

 The event, dubbed Democracy Spring, kicks off April 2nd with a gathering at the Liberty Bell in Philadelphia.
 Then there’s a nine-day march to Washington, D.C.
 If Congress hasn’t moved forward legislation that would take on money in politics by the time the marchers arrive, then they say they’re prepared to risk arrest in a week of nonviolent sit-ins.
 The event has the support of the AFL-CIO and is being promoted as “the largest civil disobedience action in a generation.”